roterodamus/archm8c/README.md

 ## Prerequisites

-This script is designed for use on an Arch Linux system with the following requirements:
+This script is designed for use on a fresh Arch Linux system with the following requirements:

 - An active internet connection
 - A user account with sudo privileges